 Bo He (何博)

 I am currently a research scientist at Meta.
 I have graduated from the department of Computer Science at University of Maryland, College Park, advised by Prof. Abhinav Shrivastava.
-I obtained my Bachelor's degree at University of Chinese Academy of Sciences, China in 2018.
+I obtained my Bachelor's degree at University of Chinese Academy of Sciences, China.

 Email: bohe [at] umd [dot] edu